expertanalytics/xal/content/services/backend/index.md

 developer or technical architect.
 And we are eager at keeping up with modern trends such as variants of agile development, test-driven development, and DevSecOps.
-As such, a narrow view on the programming environment is not sufficient, but rather a holistic view that includes database, run time and testing environments, continous integration and deployment in addition to the development environment itself.
+As such, a narrow view on the programming environment is not sufficient, but rather a holistic view that includes databases, run time and testing environments, continous integration and deployment in addition to the development environment itself.

 When it comes to the actual tools that are used in a project, we try to be pretty agnostic.
-Often there can be many tools that are right, and which one that is selected comes down to the preferences and competences with the client.
+The preferences and competences of the client are usually the deciding factors when several tools can do the job.
 We are fine with that, and can adapt, as we have through the years come to understand that a tool is often just syntax.
-We contribute with deeper understanding and ability to solve the problems at hand - and solutions can then be coded up in the environment at hand.
+We contribute with deeper understanding and ability to solve the problems at hand - solutions can then be coded up in the selected environment.
 There are however situations where we understand that a tool is very wrong for the problem to be solved, and then we will speak out.